Lezalith/RenPy-Discord-Presence/README.md

 # Discord Rich Presence Support for Ren'Py Projects
-This script creates a `RenPyDiscord` object stored in the `discord` variable, which can be used to interact with Discord Rich Presence.
-It can only be run on Ren'Py 8 - Unlike Ren'Py 7, that one runs on Python 3, and the module this script depends on only has a Py3 version.
+This script contains a `discord` namespace containing functions used to interact with Discord Rich Presence.
+It is very intuitive and simple to use, but can only be run on Ren'Py 8, as the module this script depends on doesn't have a Py2 version.

 An Application set up on the [Discord Developer Portal](https://discord.com/developers) is required for every game supporting Rich Presence.
 After the App is created, you will receive the necessary **Application ID** to insert into **settings.rpy**, and it is also where all the images you plan on displaying in the presence need to be uploaded first.
 What it is and how to work with it is covered [under the **Wiki** tab](https://github.com/Lezalith/RenPy_Discord_Presence/wiki/Interacting-with-Discord-Developer-Portal) on this GitHub page, local copy of which is included in the code files.